tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

     - Variable and function names must begin with a lowercase letter
     - Class names must begin with an uppercase letter
     - Well-commented code.
 Each and every function gets a comment indicating what it does

+5) Be sure that the app functions as expected when posted to `banjo.rit.edu` - for example, be sure that there are not any security issues caused by using `http` instead of `https` in links to libraries and so on

-5) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
+6) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
 Give credit and a link for all code (fragments or otherwise) that are not written you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project:
      - copying a GUID generating function "whole cloth" from StackOverflow - https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript
      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu